Trautmannsdorf an der Leitha

 Trautmannsdorf an der Leitha is a town in the district of Bruck an der Leitha in Lower Austria in Austria.

 Geography

-Trautmannsdorf an der Leitha lies in the industrial area of Lower Austrica.
+Trautmannsdorf an der Leitha lies in the industrial area of Lower Austria.
 The Leitha River crosses the municipality.
 It is the third-largest municipality of the district.
 About 9.56 percent of the municipality is forested.

 The municipality contains the following villages: